LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 #### Update Generator Key

-This command is used to update the generator key (from the [validators module][LIP-validators]) for a specific validator.
+This command is used to update the generator key (from the [validators module][lip-0044]) for a specific validator.
 Transaction executing this command have:

 * `moduleID = MODULE_ID_DPOS`,
 * `commandID = COMMAND_ID_UPDATE_GENERATOR_KEY`.